 For versatility, suede loafers are an excellent option.
 Suede is incredibly adaptable because it can be dressed up and dressed down.
 Suede loafers also have a bit of texture to them, which lends quite nicely to the overall dimension of your shoes.
-These loafers are also useful for semi-formal looks, as they are neither super casual nor super formal.
+These shoes are also useful for semi-formal looks, as they are neither super casual nor super formal.
 Loafers in leather are also encouraged, but we cannot stress enough that it’s the style of your shoe that will make all the difference.
 Keep in mind that you can opt for patent leather styles for more formal occasions.
 The gloss of genuine patent leather adds an excellent shine to simplistic silhouettes and dresses up your clothing.

 Black may be classic, but there are a variety of other loafer colours that can be more versatile.
 Dusty brown loafers, for example, are the perfect pair to have because they suit a broad range of palettes and can suit casual as well as more dressed up looks.
 Navy is also a good tone to consider and works well to complement colours like whites, beige and emerald greens.
 Additionally, it looks great in both leather and suede.
 Burgundy is another favourite.
 It is surprisingly versatile and can work well to brighten up your wardrobe.
 If you’re after a pair of loafers to suit neutrals, beige will work well and complements tanned skin.